 Some Beaver Scout Colonies also organise Sleepovers.
 These are often the first time a young person spends a night away from home.
 They take place in suitable buildings, often Scout centres.

-Within Blaydon District we have 4 Beaver Scout Colonies which provide excellent opportunities for 6-8 year children.
-You can find out more information about Beaver Scouts by using the links to the right of this page.
+Within Blaydon District we have 5 Beaver Scout Colonies which provide excellent opportunities for 6-8 year children.